CQCL/hugr/specification/hugr.md

 A HUGR is a directed graph.
 There are several different types of node, and several different types of edge, with different semantics, described below.

 Nodes usually have additional data associated with them.

+Edge types are of three kinds:

+- _simple_ -- just an arrow, no data;
-Some edges have a "port" at each end (source and target), containing some additional data; others are simply arrows.
+- _dataflow_ -- these have a _port_ at each end (source and target), containing some additional data (a type); and
+- _ordered_ -- the set of outgoing edges of an ordered type from a node have a definite linear ordering.

 The nodes represent
 processes that produce values - either statically, i.e. at compile time,